-Comments Equal opportunity Improved facilities increase accessibility for all sections of the community and increase inclusivity as more people will have the opportunity to take part in watersports across the borough (particularly those with a disability).
+Comments Equal opportunity Improved facilities increase accessibility for all sections of the community and increase inclusivity as more children/young people will have the opportunity use the facility.

 4. What impact will the proposals have on prosperity, social value and fair trade?